rollkit/docs/docs/tutorials/building-and-deploying-a-rollup.md

 ---
 sidebar_position: 1
+sidebar_label: Building & Deploying a Rollup
+description: Build sovereign Cosmos-SDK and EVM applications.
 ---

 # Building a Rollup and Testnet Deployment

-The following tutorials will help you get started building Cosmos-SDK applications that connect to Celestia's Data Availability Layer via Rollkit to Mocha testnet or Arabica devnet.
+The following tutorials will help you get started building Cosmos-SDK and EVM applications that connect to Celestia's Data Availability Layer via Rollkit to Mocha testnet or Arabica devnet.
 We call those chains Sovereign Rollups.